 Vault 75 (Fallout 4)

 At some point the subjects of the tests learned what was happening and rebelled, killing the scientists and escaping.
 Wherever those kids wound up, it's gotta be a better place than Vault 75.
-The vault is now inhabited by Gunners, though the Brotherhood or Institute may show up, and while you're too late to help the long-departed children of Vault 75, you get the satisfaction of making sure the 'research' conducted here never falls into the wrong hands.
+Now it's inhabited by Gunners, though the Brotherhood or Institute may show up, and while you're too late to help the long-departed children of Vault 75, you get the satisfaction of making sure the 'research' conducted here never falls into the wrong hands.

 Vault 22 (Fallout: New Vegas)